-Applicants are encouraged to identify three faculty members with whom they are interested in working.
+Applicants should identify three faculty members with whom they are interested in working.
 Please note that faculty research fields/interests are included in their profiles on our website.
-Both core faculty and faculty associates serve as primary advisors and dissertation chairs for graduate students in the American Culture doctoral program.
+Only core faculty members can serve as primary advisors and dissertation chairs for graduate students in the American Culture doctoral program.
 Students are not encouraged to contact these faculty in advance of admission to the department.

 The personal statement is not the same as the academic statement of purpose and should not repeat content already stated in your academic statement of purpose.
 Statements should be no more than 500 words.

 In your personal statement, please describe how your background and life experiences including cultural, geographical, financial, educational or other opportunities or challenges, motivated your decision to pursue a graduate degree at the University of Michigan.